 Using plain white metro tiles as your cloakroom tile idea helps the wallpaper become the focus, with its fabulous flamingo print very much taking centre stage.
 Despite its bold print, the wallpaper's soft grey colour tone keeps it feeling light and far from overpowering, and the small hints of pink add a feminine feel.

 Not for the fainthearted, this fun photographic wallpaper will almost certainly appeal to the colour splashers among you.
 The fun collage of iconic front covers gives you something to look at and it's easy to pick out a colour from the design to echo elsewhere in the room, as has been done here with the blue tiled splashback over the sink.

 You could always make your own wallcovering, with your own choice of book (or magazine) covers, of course.

 Decorating the ceiling isn't only for living rooms and bedrooms – it can make your downstairs toilet really stand out.
 A creative bathroom wallpaper idea takes this small space from drab to fab, giving it the ultimate wow factor.

-Here, a busy jungle print has been used on all walls, and you’ll see that by taking it onto the ceiling it helps draw the eye upwards and emphasise the room’s height.
+Here, a busy jungle print, Kingdom Lion wallpaper, £52 a roll from Graham & Brown has been used on all walls, and you'll see that by taking it onto the ceiling it helps draw the eye upwards and emphasise the room's height.